Crony-capitalism index: Methodology

 Ten of the industries that are susceptible to monopoly or require licensing or highly depend on the government have been selected: casinos; coal, palm oil and timber; defense; deposit-taking banking and investment banking; infrastructure and pipelines; ports; airports; real estate and construction; steel and other metals; mining and commodities; utilities and telecoms services.
 Then, the total wealth of world's billionaires who actively involve in rent-heavy industries from the data of Forbes will be calculated.
 Results can be achieved from the ratio of billionaire wealth to GDP in their own countries; higher ratio of billionaire wealth to GDP indicates higher possibility of suffering from crony capitalism.

 Result

+2023

+The 2023 index was published on 2 May 2023.
+Russia, by far, was the highest, with billionaire wealth from crony sectors amounting to 19% of its GDP.
+China recorded significant decreases in crony wealth, with total billionaire wealth from crony sectors decreasing from nearly half in 2010 to around a quarter in 2023.

+2021

+The 2021 index featured, Russia, Malaysia and Singapore as the top three crony-capitalism countries.
+Russia topped the list with 70% of the 120 billionaires holding 80% of billionaire wealth.

 2016

 The 2016 index was published on May 7, 2016.
 India is ranked in ninth position in crony-capitalism with crony sector wealth accounting for 3.4 per cent of the gross domestic product (GDP), according to a study by The Economist.
 In India, the non-crony sector wealth amounts to 8.3 per cent of the GDP, as per the latest crony-capitalism index.